-Author’s note: This is my return flight layover.
+*Author’s note: This is my return flight layover.
 Check the link of my layover from Dubai to Cebu.

 I purposely booked a flight with long layover to side trip, taking advantage of the no-visa needed for Philippine passport holder in Hongkong.

 Travel time from Cebu to Hongkong was 2 hours and 45 minutes.

 Days before my flight back to reality I already planned where I would go next.
 My target was Mongkok but my time of arrival is very late and add the immigration process again.
 I can still stroll though but stalls might be closed or already closed and that would just defeat my purpose of visiting the market. 😦

 I spent my night or rather my 8 hours crouching in an airport bench with my hand carry bag as pillow and jacket as blanket.
 I could stay in a hotel but I’m on an tight budget and I couldn’t make use the rest of the hours..

 If you read my first layover story and recall the tourist information center, on the right side of that is the bus station.

 According to my research the I shall take the S1 bus to Tung Chung and drop off at Tung Chung Center (or you can get taxi).

 If you chose the former make sure you purchased an octopus card.
 The one-way trip cost 3.50 HKD.

 *The Cable Car pick-up/drop off was currently not available that time.
 Do check before you visit when this is now operational.